 - 2. Put the Compass into its suspension.
 Before remove the suspension cover plates.
-Compass ahead is marked by "Ahead" or the "180" marking of the divided verge ring.
+Compass ahead is marked by "Ahead".
 Carefully fix the suspension covers again after inserting the compass.
 Make sure the compass is swinging freely.
-The detector cables must not obscure the reflection field of view.
+The detector cables (if any) must not obscure the reflection field of view.
 Keep the detector cables loose so that free movement of the compass is not affected.
 Cables must be kept away from hot illumination bulbs.
-Make sure that the compass does not - show obvious defects (bubbles, inclined directional system, misbalanced compass ...).

-3. Switch on the illumination.
-Check main and emergency illumination.
-Check dimmer function. - 4.
+Make sure that the compass does not show obvious defects (bubbles, inclined directional system, misbalanced compass ...). - 3.
+Switch on the illumination and check it.
+Check dimmer function (if any). - 4.
 Check the reflection reading at the helmsman's position.
 It should be comfortably readable from a distance of appr.
 1 m to the mirror head, symmetric in composition, the figures should be upright and an area of at least 15° to both sides of the lubber mark should be clearly visible.
 Make sure that the reflection reading is not obscured by any obstacle like illumination or detector cables.